InjectionSoftwareDevelopment/Sample-Propane-Environment/README.md

     - You can manually add them in once you've pulled down the VM, and then take a snapshot, but it requires an extra step
 - The box "moo" is having sporadic issues wih its custom vulnerable init.d services.
 We will update this box to a more modern OS to prevent these issues (you can just comment it out for now).
 - If you encounter any "PCIe" related issues this might be related to the USB controller.
 Just open virtualbox and disable the USB controller to work around it.
 These VMs *shouldn't* have those kinds of issues, but just noting in case as they have been seen before.

+Features:
+- Includes `create_snap_vulnenv.sh` which will automatically take snapshots of the VMs included with this Vagrantfile.
+Run this after the initial `vagrant up` execution to get a pristine live copy of your competition environment.
+- Includes `delete_snap_vulnenv.sh` which will remove all the base snapshots created with the `create_snap_vulnenv.sh` script.
+Just a helpful snapshot management script.
+- Includes a `restore_vulnenv.sh` script which restores the entire environment to its pristine snapshot state.
+- Includes a `noscoreboard_restore.sh` script which restores all systems except for the Propane scoreboard VM.
+This is helpful if you wish to reset all systems in the environment without impacting the scoreboard.
+To restore invididual systems you can simply copy and paste a single restore line from this file for the desired box.
+Each line is just a vagrant restore command so it's pretty straightforward.